Ground: Bickland Park

 Location: Falmouth, Cornwall

-My twenty-second stadium of 2018 was on Wednesday 19th September at Bickland Park in Falmouth, Cornwall.
+My twenty-second new ground of 2018 was on Wednesday 19th September at Bickland Park in Falmouth, Cornwall.
 The match was Falmouth Town vs. St Austell in the South West Peninsula League Premier Division.

 Bickland Park is on the western edge of Falmouth a couple of miles from the town centre.
 The ground is currently bordered by housing to the north and east but there is a new estate currently being constructed to the west as well.
 The nearest railway station is Penmere which is a mile south-east of Bickland Park.
 The venue has been home to the club since 1957 though they are looking to move to a new location in the near future.